Save money by driving economically

 Coupled with the first point we mentioned about shifting to a higher gear, if you are constantly changing speeds, you may also be switching gear too often which will cause the engine to use more revs.
 If you are in a relatively built-up area, you should keep to a speed that is consistent with the traffic situation.
 If there’s lots of traffic, trying to speed up and then having to slow back down will use more fuel.
-Similarly, if you are travelling on a motorway, try sticking to one speed, whilst keeping to the left at all times as this will mean there are less revs required.
+Similarly, if you are travelling on a motorway, try sticking to one speed, whilst keeping to the left at all times as this will mean there are fewer revs required.

 Even if travelling through a built-up area is fewer miles, it can actually be less economical than choosing a more rural route that happens to be slightly more miles.
 Built-up areas often mean there is more chance of stopping and starting as well as reducing speed constantly.
 This itself will use more fuel than you would at a more consistent speed on rural roads.

-Not only is this bad for the environment, it’s also bad for economical driving.
+Not only is this bad for the environment, but it’s also bad for economic driving.
 When idle, if you keep your engine running, you will still be using fuel.
 If you are sat idle with the engine running multiple times during your journey, this is wasted fuel.
 Most newer cars have stop-start technology whereby the engine will automatically switch off when you come to a stop.